dylan-foundry/dylanfoundry.org/content/2013-01-indiegogo.rst

 new libraries.

-The last year has been a great year for Dylan as can be seen in the massive improvemnts that have been delivered in the 2011.1 and 2012.1 releases of OpenDylan.
+The last year has been a great year for Dylan as can be seen in the massive improvements that have been delivered in the 2011.1 and 2012.1 releases of OpenDylan.
 Having the funding to dedicate more time will be a big step towards 2013 being the best year yet for the OpenDylan language and community.